William Jackson Hooker: Career in Glasgow

 Under Hooker, the Botanic Gardens enjoyed remarkable success and became prominent in the botanic world.
 The garden was his responsibility and he set to work developing it with the help of his extensive network of friends and acquaintances.
 Principal among these was Sir Joseph Banks, who promised Kew's help.
 The botanic gardens steadily acquired new plants, often from visiting naturalists, or from students who had travelled.
 His work on the botanic garden resulted in experts expressing the view that "Glasgow would not suffer by comparison with any other establishment in Europe".

 During his professorship at Glasgow, his numerous published works included Flora Londinensis, British Flora, Flora Boreali-Americana, Icones Filicum, The Botany of Captain Beechey's Voyage to the Bering Sea, Icones Plantarum, Exotic Flora (1823–27), 13 volumes of Curtis's Botanical Magazine (from 1827), and the first seven volumes of Annals of Botany.
+Mount Hooker, between Alberta and British Columbia, was named for him in 1827 by David Douglas.

 In 1836, Hooker was made a Knight of the Royal Guelphic Order and a Knight Bachelor in recognition of his work at Glasgow and his services to botany.
 Although officially recognised in this way, he became increasingly disillusioned with how his work was viewed by the University authorities, and by 1839 was feeling as if the "dignity of the position was stripped to one of ridicule and his work was dismissed as of no account".

 During his time in Glasgow, he lived, for several summers, at Invereck at the head of the Holy Loch.
 "He seems to have devoted special attention to the vegetation of the neighbourhood," wrote John Colegate in 1868.
 "The result of his inquiries were published in the Rev. Dr. McKay's Statistical Account of the United Parishes of Dunoon and Kilmun."